 Stressed Out By Politics?
 Here's How To Keep Caring Without Losing Your Cool

 The political headlines have been relentless lately.
-Calls for impeaching the President.
+Calls for impeaching the president.
 Debates over health care, immigration and gun control.
 Fights over who tweeted what.

 Discussions of these issues can quickly get heated and toxic.
 They can affect relationships and even your health, according to a study published Wednesday in the journal PLOS ONE.

-It seems that Americans "are suffering some pretty negative consequences because of their attention to and engagement in politics," says author Kevin Smith, a political scientist at the University of Nebraska-Lincoln, discussing the survey results.
+It seems that Americans "are suffering some pretty negative consequences because of their attention to and engagement in politics," says author Kevin Smith, a political scientist at the University of Nebraska, Lincoln, discussing the survey results.

 In the months after the November 2016 elections, Smith began to hear anecdotes about people being stressed out by the election results and political divisions in the country.
 "I think most people have heard of, or experienced, or at least read a news story about losing a girlfriend or boyfriend or arguments over the Thanksgiving table," he says.